-Busulfan injection can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
+Busulfan injection can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8,1)].
 Advise females of reproductive potential to use effective contraception during treatment with busulfan injection and for 6 months following cessation of therapy.

-Busulfan injection may damage spermatozoa and testicular tissue, resulting in possible genetic busulant injection may barriage sperimatory and testication asset, resulting in possine general fetal abnormalities.
+Busulfan injection may damage spermatozoa and testicular tissue, resulting in possible genetic fetal abnormalities.
 Males with female sexual partners of reproductive potential should use effective contraception during treatment with busulfan injection and for 3 months after cessation of therapy [see Nonclinical Toxicology (13.1)].